RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/Annotations/Genome_depth.md

 ## Introduction
 This guide covers the process of mapping sequencing reads to a reference genome and analyzing coverage metrics using BWA, Samtools, and Bowtie2.
 These tools are essential for various genomic analyses, including variant calling and genome assembly validation.

+Read mapping is a fundamental step in genomic analysis, enabling alignment of sequencing reads to a reference genome.
+This process allows downstream applications such as variant calling, coverage assessment, and assembly validation.
+This guide demonstrates a standard workflow using three widely adopted tools: BWA, Samtools, and Bowtie2.

 ## Installation

 ```bash